ginschel/sbornik-novogo-zaveta/Readme.md

 The translations by Michał Swat are included with his explicit permission and are not covered by the Creative Commons license applied to the rest of this work.

+The Noto fonts in this repository are free fonts that can be used freely, including in commercial projects.

 ## Project Status